 Your alarm goes off.

-I can skip a shower.
+I can skip breakfast.

 The alarm goes off.
 Again.